emilc-jpg/emilc-jpg.github.io/README.md

-# Emily Chen base site emilc-jpg.github.io
+# Homepage: emilc-jpg.github.io

+Houses links to all respositories and projects I have done over the years.